Greater Toronto and Hamilton region focus of Ontario's political leaders today

 Progressive Conservative Leader Doug Ford, who is seeking to hold on to the premier's office, will be speaking in Oakville today and is set to host a rally in Kitchener tonight.

-NDP Leader Andrea Horwath heads first to east Toronto, then the Hamilton region and later to Mississauga, with a stop in Paris, Ont., along the way.
+NDP Leader Andrea Horwath heads first to east Toronto, then the Hamilton region and later to Mississauga, with a stop in Paris along the way.

 Liberal Leader Steven Del Duca will be Mississauga to discuss his party's plan to oppose a new highway promised by the Tories, before heading to Brampton.